luleg/DiscriminantMotifs/README.md

 # DiscriminantMotifs
-Reproducibility of the results from ''Analysis of Discriminant Motifs to Characterise Complex Networks''  and a few more things that have been analysed but that are not in the paper
+Reproducibility of the results from ''Discriminatory Motifs of Complex Networks''  and a few more things that have been analysed but that are not in the paper